kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 ```
 Platforms can then override this function, returning either a platform-specific constant value or even using platform APIs to determine the result.

-In cases where a define is absolutely necessary, create new #defines that describe particular properties that can apply to a platform, for example PLATFORM_USE_PTHREADS.
-Set the default value in Platform.h and override for any platforms which require it in the platform-specific Platform.h file.
+In cases where a define is absolutely necessary, create new #defines that describe particular properties that can apply to a platform, for example `PLATFORM_USE_PTHREADS`.
+Set the default value in `Platform.h` and override for any platforms which require it in the platform-specific Platform.h file.

-For example, in Platform.h we have:
+For example, in `Platform.h` we have:
 ```c++
 #ifndef PLATFORM_USE_PTHREADS
     #define PLATFORM_USE_PTHREADS 1
 #endif
 ```

-Windows/WindowsPlatform.h has:
+`Windows/WindowsPlatform.h` has:
 ```c++
 #define PLATFORM_USE_PTHREADS 0
 ```